karastift/erzaehler/README.md

+TODO:
+- i might need to look for different sprites or make my own because im not allowed to push these to github

 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop (JVM).

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.